Photo courtesy of T. Frank

 Hagfish photos courtesy ofT.
 Frank

-Don't forget to celebrate WhaleTimes' Hagfish Day™ October 16, 2013
+Don't forget to celebrate WhaleTimes' Hagfish Day™ every third Wednesday in October

 Back to the Fishin' for Facts page Back to the Hagfish Day page